-In this week’s blog Ciarán from the AKU Society, explains what ‘Brexit’ means for DevlopAKUre and the SONIA 2 Clinical Trial.
+In this week’s blog, Ciarán from the AKU Society explains what ‘Brexit’ means for DevelopAKUre and the SONIA 2 Clinical Trial.
 On the 23rd June this year, the United Kingdom (UK) held a referendum on its continuing membership of the European Union (EU).
-51.9% of UK citizens voted to leave th.. ...more
+51.9% of UK c.. ...more

 Over the past few months, alkaptonuria (AKU) patients have been making their way to Liverpool from every corner of Europe to take part in the SOFIA Observational study.
 SOFIA is a cross-sectional observational study designed to underline at what age AKU patients begin to develop symptoms.. ...more

 In this week’s blog, Oliver talks about attending the 8th European Conference on Rare Diseases and Orphan Products (ECRD) In Edinburgh.
 Where he was asked to present DevelopAKUre as a game changer in drug development, authorisation and access.
 The ECRD is the biggest pa.. ...more